 From the Executive Director column of the December 2008 issue of Perspectives on History

-On Leaving Legacies in the Future
+On Leaving Legacies for the Future

 Even intimations of mortality don’t often provoke most of us to think of making wills, and when we do, still fewer of us think of sharing such wealth as we have for the public good.
 But Heather Huyck, retired National Park Service historian who now teaches at the College of William and Mary, has set us an example by deciding to make a bequest to the AHA to help revive a congressional fellowships program that she herself had benefited from 25 years ago (for an account of her experiences and her motivations for the decision, read her article).